AOSC-Archive/aosc-wiki/developers/p-vector.md

 * `reset`: drop tables.

 # Database
 p-vector uses a PostgreSQL database.
 We recommend using the latest version, even though 9.6 is still usable.
+Specify the connection string in `db_pgconn` in the config file.

 ## Tables
 ### p-vector native tables